Skip to content

 }

-For simple error transformations, you can reference a function directly:
+For simple Result error transformations, the catch handler can also be a function reference:

 fn format_error(msg: Str) Str {